-Is This Accelerated Nursing Program Right for Me?
+Is This Accelerated BSN Program Right for Me?

-This accelerated program is a rigorous, full-time program requiring 100% of your commitment.
+This ABSN program is a rigorous, full-time program requiring 100% of your commitment.
 It’s strongly advised that you don’t work, even part-time, but exclusively focus on the program for 16 months.

 You will use an online learning platform to complete your nursing courses and have direct access to your professors and fellow students.
-All coursework is done entirely online except for your clinicals and two on-campus residencies that will take place on Elmhurst University’s campus, located just west of Chicago.
+All coursework is done entirely online except for your clinical placements and two on-campus residencies that will take place on Elmhurst University’s campus, located just west of Chicago.

 The Growing Need for RNs

 There’s a growing need for RNs with BSNs.
 By 2030, one in three nurses will retire and 20 million adults will be age 65 or older, which means their health care needs will increase.
 In response to these projected changes, nearly 60% of RN job postings now require a bachelor’s degree.
-A BSN degree from Elmhurst University will prepare you for your second career in nursing and ensure you have the skills and experience to meet the healthcare needs of the future.
+Our ABSN program will prepare you for your second career in nursing and ensure you have the skills and experience to meet the health care needs of the future.

 The professional and committed nursing faculty will teach, mentor and support you throughout this rigorous program.